-Do you ever wonder if the Bible can teach you how to stop binge eating?
+Do you ever wonder if the Bible can teach you about Christian binge eating?
 These truths and tips from the scriptures will give you the inspiration, power, and motivation to live a life full of freedom and good health!

 My pastor sat across his desk from me.
 The outside light behind him blinded my eyes as I heard his words.
 My heart was pierced.
 Deflated, it fell like a rock into the pit of my stomach.